peri4n/knowledge/tech/kafka/getting_started.md

 note the the container name might be different.
 Check with `docker ps`

-Create a topic with
+## Create a topic

+Run the following command inside the kafka container:

-`/opt/bitnami/kafka/bin/kafka-topics.sh --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic test`
+`/opt/bitnami/kafka/bin/kafka-topics.sh --create --bootstrap-server kafka:9092 --topic test`

-Note that `zookeeper` is the DNS of the Zookeeper service, available via the Docker Network.
+Note that `kafka` is the DNS of the Kafka service, available via the Docker Network.

-Produce messages
+## Produce messages

+To start a CLI producer run:

 `/opt/bitnami/kafka/bin/kafka-console-producer.sh --topic test --bootstrap-server localhost:9092`

+Note that you can use `localhost` as the bootstrap server because you are on the kafka broker container.

-Consume messages
+## Consume messages

+While you have a different shell open you can consume the produced commands

 `/opt/bitnami/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test --from-beginning`